-Silicon Valley Microelectronics provides wafer downsizing solutions on bare wafers or those processed with blanket films or patterns.
+Silicon Valley Microelectronics provides wafer downsizing solutions on bare wafers or wafers with blanket films or patterns.

-The two most common methods to downsize a wafer are laser cut down and water-jet cut down.
-Both processes are performed in an open air environment after which SVM recommends a SEMI standard edge bevel to reduce the chance of edge chipping.
+There are two common methods to downsize wafers: laser cut down and water-jet cut down.
+Because both processes are in an open air environment, SVM generally recommends a SEMI standard edge bevel to reduce the chance of edge chipping.

 Please CONTACT SVM to speak with a knowledgeable member of our team for further information on wafer downsizing, to place an order or to discuss your current requirements.